w69huang/GameFlex-Public/README.md

 Here, you should see multiple folders, but you should CD into **_FYDP_Project_** and into **_backend_**.
 Start the backend service as normal.
 If it doesn't start, check the Possible Issues section at the bottom.

 After that, open up a new tab and then enter in the external IP of the frontend VM (104.155.129.45) as the url.
 If it just automatically closes your new tab when you go to that, then go to google.com first then enter in the IP of the VM (I'm guessing it has something to do with security settings on the browser).
-This should direct you to the playspace of the app, but if it doesn't take a screenshot of the issue and direct it to Will.
+This should direct you to the frontend page, but if it doesn't take a screenshot of the issue and direct it to Will.

-### Code Side:
+### Frontend Code:
 The code for the application isn't exactly the same code as what we manage and change.
 You first have to go to the .../FYDP_Project/frontend/ directory on your local machine and then type in:

     ng build --prod